mjang/documentation-theme-jekyll/index.md

 - Register and authenticate users into your applications.
 - Set up and configure hosted login and registration pages.
 - Set password policy.
-- Reset passwords and send users though forgot password flows.
+- Reset passwords and send users through forgot password flows.
 - Create users via the admin console or management API's.

 This is just the starting set of features - we're working hard to build out the right functionality by collecting early feedback from customers. **This is where you come in!**

-### What to expect...
+### What to expect

 - You'll be able to directly influence features and product direction.